Are teacher shortages a case of a wrong diagnosis and a wrong prescription?

 Surviving

 Of all the additional things I was expected to do each week, I asked myself: how many of them were necessary?
 How many of them were going to impact on my children’s learning?
 My children made good progress each year, though at times I felt inadequate because I was struggling to manage this excessive ‘unnecessary’ workload.
-As a professional, if you spend your week working late or bringing your work home and part of your weekend working, it will undoubtedly have an affect on your social life and even your health.
-This is a problem facing many teachers, especially younger ones or those new to the profession.
+As a professional, spending your week working late or bringing your work home and part of your weekend working will undoubtedly affect your social life and even your health.
+This problem is facing many teachers, especially younger ones or those new to the profession.

-An unmanageable workload is clearly having an affect on teachers causing them to leave the profession, even after just a term.
-But, what affect is it having on children?
+An unmanageable workload affects teachers, causing them to leave the profession, even after just a term.
+But what effect does it have on children?

 Why Focusing On Recruitment Can Be Problematic

-Focusing on teacher recruitment as opposed to looking at the real issue, teacher retention, can also have a damaging affect on students.
+Focusing on teacher recruitment as opposed to looking at the real issue, teacher retention can also have a damaging effect on students.
 Research into the effect of teacher turnover in London schools found that high levels “can be shown to have a detrimental effect on pupil progress and achievement” (Dolton & Newson, 2003).

 When judging schools, poor pupil progress is often linked with a high teacher turnover, so what effect is this nationwide high teacher turnover having on the students?
 If recent reports are to be believed, this issue of teacher retention is only going to get worse; almost half of teachers are predicted to leave in the next 5 years.